How to reduce the risk of subsidence

 When the ground under a property moves by sinking downwards, the building foundations are put under huge stress.
 Issues like this often become apparent within the property as cracks appear in the walls, particularly near windows and doorways.

-While subsidence is not strictly evident when purchasing a house, and it can take many months or years to become obvious, you can take steps to reduce the likelihood of being affected by subsidence.
+While subsidence can take many months or even years to become obvious, you can take steps to reduce the likelihood of being affected by subsidence.

 - Remove trees and bushes planted near the house.
 Trees are one of the most common causes of subsidence as the roots withdraw moisture from the soil supporting the foundations.